Born: 1898, Ipswich.

 Soldiers’ Effects to Elizabeth Carpenter – mother.
 Bryant, Albert, Frederick & George Carpenter – brothers.
 Ethel Hale, Annie Earthroll, Elizabeth Turner & Florence Hale – sisters.

-Sidney is also remembered on St. Matthews Church memorial.
+Sidney is also remembered on the war memorial at St. Matthews Church memorial.

 IPSWICH WIDOW’S SOLDIER FAMILY